SwastikSharma-Dev/React101/README.md

     npx create-react-app 01_basic_react
     ```
      Here *"01_basic_react"* is the name of the Project you want. **"npx"** stands for **"Node Package Executer"**.
-3. It will contain **"package.json"** file, whre we can see various scripts like: *start, build, test*.
+3. It will contain **"package.json"** file, where we can see various scripts like: *start, build, test*.
-4. To get a live priew of project in browser i.e. to start it, first navigate to your project directory in terminal and run:
+4. To get a live preview of project in browser i.e. to start it, first navigate to your project directory in terminal and run:
     ```sh
     npm run start
     ```